inspec/inspec-aws/docs/resources/aws_ec2_capacity_reservations.md

 Use the `aws_ec2_capacity_reservations` InSpec audit resource to test properties of the plural resource of AWS EC2 Capacity Reservation.

-The AWS::EC2::CapacityReservation creates a new Capacity Reservation with the specified attributes.
+The `AWS::EC2::CapacityReservation` resource type creates a new Capacity Reservation with the specified attributes.

 ## Syntax

-Ensure that the Capacity Reservation Id exists.
+Ensure that the Capacity Reservation ID exists.

     describe aws_ec2_capacity_reservations do
       it { should exist }